John Walsh (filmmaker): Writing and journalism

 In additional to his film and TV screenplays, Walsh has written for various print and online publications on film history, politics and religion in The Daily Telegraph, The Independent, The Catholic Herald and Conservative Home.
 He contributed to the Titan Books title, Ray Harryhausen Poster Art Book, written by sci-fi journalist and author Richard Holliss.

-His first book Harryhausen: The Lost Movies was published 10 September 2019 by Titan Books.
+His first book, Harryhausen: The Lost Movies, was published 10 September 2019 by Titan Books.

 His second book, Flash Gordon: The Official Story of the Film, was published in November 2020 by Titan Books.

-In 2021, Screen Rant announced the publication of Walsh’s next book, Escape From New York: The Official Story of the Film, which will be published on September 28 by Titan Books.
+In 2021, Screen Rant announced the publication of Walsh's next book, Escape from New York: The Official Story of the Film, published by Titan Books.

+On 18th March 2025, a new behind-the-scenes book Gladiator II: The Art and Making of the Ridley Scott Film to be published by Abrams Books and written by Walsh containing new interviews, photos and others materials from the film.
+This large format 224 coffee table art book was licensed by the film’s rights holder Paramount Pictures.